Graduate research scholarship terms and conditions

 4. up to 60 working days (full-time equivalent) leave for jury duty if the jury duty requires absence of 5 or more days

-2. Requests for paid leave must be supported by relevant supporting documents, e.g. a medical certificate or statutory declaration setting out the reasons for the leave
+2. Paid leave must be supported by relevant supporting documents, e.g. a medical certificate or statutory declaration setting out the reasons for the leave

 3. The duration of your Scholarship will be extended by the duration of the scholarship leave, unless you continue to be enrolled in your course during the scholarship leave.

-1. If you submit your research thesis, withdraw from your course or your enrolment is withdrawn by the University (e.g. due to unsatisfactory progress or misconduct), your Scholarship will cease.
+If you submit your research thesis, withdraw from your course or your enrolment is withdrawn by the University (e.g. due to unsatisfactory progress or misconduct), your scholarship will be completed and all benefits will cease.

-1. Students in receipt of a stipend must not be receiving income from another source (e.g. a scholarship, grant or salary) related to their course of study to support their general living cost if that income is greater than 75 per cent of the annual value of the stipend.
+1. If you receive a stipend, you must not be receiving income from another source (e.g. a scholarship, grant or salary) related to their course of study to support their general living cost if that income is greater than 75 per cent of the annual value of the stipend.

 2. If you wish to receive income from another source related to your course to support your general living cost that is greater than 75 per cent of the annual value, you must apply for leave from your current scholarship.
 If leave is approved, the duration of your Scholarship will not be extended by the period of study taken during the leave of the award.